llcoollasa/pokemonapi/README.md

  ## Improvements/Time constraints

  - Detail Page UI/UX can be improve.
 Since there are more details available in current API call pokemon detail page can be organized with using pokemon other APIs such as ability, characteristic, gender etc.
- - Pagination can be improved with adding first/last/prev/next links.
+ - Pagination can be improved with adding first/last/prev/next/go-to-lage links.
 Also as mentioned application can have endless scrolling.
  - Pagination uses state to display the result at the moment.
-In future it can be improved to go to specific page from the URL
+In future it can be improved to go to specific page from the URL address
  - Application wise general error handling can be use.
 Error component can be used in poperly through the app.
  - Intitial page could be combined with pokemon images and basic info
  - Enable query caching for app performance.
 Such as https://react-query.tanstack.com/guides/caching
+ - Pokemon Search needs improvements such as error handling, maybe real time autocomplete.